 - preamble, a Preamble message where preamble.name is set to "packet_in" and "packet_out" for packet-in and packet-out metadata, respectively. - metadata, a repeated field of type Metadata, where each Metadata message includes the following fields: - id, a uint32 identifier of this metadata.
 No rules are prescribed on the way metadata IDs should be allocated, as long as two Metadata of the same ControllerPacketMetadata message do not have the same ID.
 Nonetheless, if the P4Info message was generated from a P4 compiler, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as the fields in the P4 header declaration. - name, a string representation of the name of this metadata.
-If the P4Info message was generated from a P4 compiler, then this field is expected to be set to the name of the P4 controller header field (see example below). - annotations, a repeated field of strings, each one representing a P4 annotation associated to this metadata. - bitwidth, an int32 representing the size in bit of this metadata.
+If the P4Info message was generated from a P4 compiler, then this field is expected to be set to the name of the P4 controller header field (see example below). - annotations, a repeated field of strings, each one representing a P4 annotation associated to this metadata. - bitwidth, an int32 representing the size in bits of this metadata. - type_name, which indicates whether the metadata field has a user-defined type; this is useful for translation.